-- multiple systems - latent stage is where the disease is asymptomatic.
-Approximately 25% of patents will develop a recurrence of secondary disease during the entry latent stage - late (tertiary) disease will develop in approximately one third of untreated patients which divides into gummatous, cardiovascular and las neurosyphilis (13)
+- primary syphilis can be asymptomatic but often presents with a painless chancre (sometimes can be painful) or ulcer on the genitals, rectum or mouth.
+This usually resolves spontaneously over 3-8 weeks - If primary syphilis is untreated 25% will develop secondary syphilis.
+Secondary syphilis often presents with a widespread mucocutaneous rash that can affect multiple systems - latent stage is where the disease is asymptomatic.
+Approximately 25% of patents will develop a recurrence of secondary disease during the early latent stage - late (tertiary) disease will develop in approximately one third of untreated patients which divides into gummatous, cardiovascular and late neurosyphilis (13)